server321/CarND-Traffic-Sign-Classifier-Project/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+- Number of training examples = 34799
-* The size of test set is 12630
+- Number of testing examples = 12630
+- Number of validation  examples = 4410
-* The shape of a traffic sign image is (32, 32, 3)
+- Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is 43
+- Number of classes train dataset = 43
+- Number of classes test dataset = 43
+- Number of classes validation dataset = 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.